broadinstitute/gatk/scripts/variantstore/docs/aou/vds/delivery/Delivering a VDS.md

 ![STS Destination](./STS%204.png)

-On the next step, take the defaults of "Run once" and "Starting now":
+On the next step, take the defaults of "Batch", "Run once" and "Starting now":

 ![STS How and when to run](./STS%205.png)